firemodels/bot/Firebot/README.md

 This option clones repos.
 It should NEVER be run in repos where you do your regular work.
 Repos are erased before cloning.

-Other useful options to add the run_firebot command are `nohup`, `-m` and `-q`.  nohup causes standard output to go the file nohup.out, `m` specifies an email address where results are sent to and `-q` specifies the Slurm queue to use to run cases.
+Other useful options to add the run_firebot command are `nohup`, `-m` and `-q`.  nohup causes standard output to go the file nohup.out, `-m` specifies an email address where results are sent to and `-q` specifies the Slurm queue to use to run cases.
 For example:

 ``` nohup ./run_firebot.sh -q firebot -m user@host.com &```